Inkjet Drying & Curing

 ebeam Technologies, Switzerland

 Mikala Baines has nearly thirteen years of experience working in the printing industry.
-Most of these years were dedicated to developing her career in formulating UV, inkjet inks for various applications at Fujifilm Speciality Ink Systems in the UK.
+Most of these years were dedicated to developing her career in formulating UV inkjet inks for various applications at Fujifilm Speciality Ink Systems in the UK.
 In this time Mikala also studied part-time to acquire her BSc in Chemistry with the University of Greenwich and the Open University.
-Drawn to the scientific potential of electron beam in the printing world, Mikala moved to Switzerland in March 2017 to join the dynamic team at COMET’s ebeam Technologies.
-Here she currently works as an Applications Development Specialist for the Access ebeam department, collaborating with a wide range of companies to research solutions for their businesses as well as evaluating new possibilities for the technology.
+Drawn to the potential of electron beam curing in the printing world, Mikala moved to Switzerland in March 2017 to join the dynamic team at ebeam Technologies.
+She currently works as an Applications Development Specialist, collaborating with a wide range of companies to research solutions for their businesses as well as evaluating new possibilities for the technology.

 Dr Stuart Palmer, Sales Manager